• Skip to primary navigation

 Kona Inn Banana Bread

 If you're looking for a banana recipe that makes two loaves -- one for the family and one for friends, The Junior League of Palo Alto and their Private Collection 2 have you covered!
-Their famous Kona Inn Banana Bread calls for six bananas, so there's loads of banana flavor.
+Their Kona Inn Banana Bread calls for six bananas, so there's loads of banana flavor.
 And in addition to that, it's made with shortening rather than butter, so it keeps well and has a very appealing texture.
 You can use Crisco, Spectrum, Star Agreena or something like Nutiva to keep the banana bread dairy free.

 Loaf Pan Size